TERMS OF BUSINESS

 TERM AND TERMINATION

-5.1 This agreement shall last for the Term and any extension thereof, terms of which shall be mutually agreed in writing.
+4.1 This agreement shall last for the Term and any extension thereof.

 WARRANTIES